anharmonic/anharmonic.github.io/thermal2-manual.md

 #### grid_type (CHARACTER, default: “simple”)
 Set this to “simple” to use a regular unshifted grid in reciprocal space.

-Use "random" to use a grid shifted by a random vector; the random shift is not applied to the directions where there is only one k-point, i.e. if you have a NxMx1 grid, there will be no shift along z.
-Furthermore, in a CGP calculation the shift applied to the inner and outer grid will be the same, while in all other calculations, they will be independent.
+Use "random" to use a grid shifted by a random vector; the random shift is not applied to the directions where there is only one k-point, i.e. if you have a N×M×1 grid, there will be no shift along z.
 Using a random shifted grid, can easily reduce the number of points required for convergence by half in each direction, for a speed-up of 8 for linewidth calculations and 64 times for tk calculations; however, it will break symmetry, and give (slightly) different thermal conductivity for different directions, even in highly symmetric crystals.
 See also xk0 to manually apply a grid shift.
+Shifted grids are currently disabled for CGP calculations, the reason is that we did not manage to impose the detailed balance condition in this case, causing convergency issues and runaway minimization.
+If you are at the limit of computational power, it is possible to disable this limitation in the code, but a careful examination of the minimization procedure must be done.

 Set to “bz” to use a grid centered in the Brillouin zone.
 This option will duplicate the points that are on the boundary of the BZ and assign them an appropriate integration weight.
 Using a BZ grid should eliminate a possible source of unwanted symmetry breaking, although it adds some complexity, uses more points, and its effectiveness is not evident in practice.
-It can be useful for doing plots.
-We recommend using “simple” instead of “bz”, unless you have some specific reason.
+It can be useful for doing plots, but apart from this case, we recommend using “simple” instead.

 #### xk0 (3x REAL, default: 0,0,0)
-A shift to apply to the grid of k-points, in units of half the lattice spacing; i.e. set it to (1,1,1) to have the Monkhorst-Pack shifted grid, any fractional values is allowed.
+A shift to apply to the grid of k-points, in units of half the lattice spacing; i.e. set it to (1,1,1) to have the standard Monkhorst-Pack shifted grid, any fractional values is allowed.
 #### ne, de, e0, sigma_e (INTEGER, REAL, REAL, in cm-1 no default)
 When doing a Spectral function (d3_lw.x) or Final state (d3_lw.x ) or Joint-DOS (d3_r2q.x) calculation you have to define an energy axis with these variables.
-The axis will include ne equally spaced points starting from e0 and up to e0+ne de.
+The axis will include ne equally spaced points starting from e0 and up to e0+(ne-1)de.
 The sum over the q-points will be convoluted with a gaussian of width sigma_e (default: 5 de) to obtain a smooth curve.
 #### e_initial (in cm-1, no default)
 When doing a Final state decomposition calculation, this is the energy of the initial state considered in the scattering process.
 If you want to consider a specific phonon mode, just enter its energy by hand, in cm-1.
 #### q_initial (3x REAL, in units of 2π/alat)